Generalizable Heuristic Generation Through LLMs with Meta-Optimization: Experiments

 \section{Experiments}

-We conduct extensive experiments to optimize various heuristic algorithms on classical COP benchmarks, including TSP and online BPP.
-Additional results on other problem benchmarks (e.g., CVRP) are provided in Appendix \ref{extra}.
-All experiments are conducted on servers with NVIDIA GeForce RTX 4090 GPUs and AMD Ryzen Threadripper PRO 7975WX CPU at 4GHz.
-We will release the source code and datasets upon publication.
+We conduct extensive experiments to optimize various heuristic algorithms on several classical COP benchmarks, including TSP, CVRP, online and offline BPP (see Table~\ref{tsp_heu},~\ref{bpp_table} and~\ref{tab:cvrp_bpp}), with a primary focus on cross-size generalization (see Appendix~\ref{app_discussion} for cross-distribution and cross-problem settings discussion).
+Additional results on other benchmarks (e.g., TSPLib) and other optimization problems are provided in Table~\ref{tab:tsplib_small},~\ref{tab:tsplib_large} and~\ref{tab:otheropt} (see Appendix \ref{extra}).
+All experiments are conducted on servers with NVIDIA GeForce RTX 4090 GPUs and AMD Ryzen Threadripper PRO 7975WX CPU @ 4GHz.